ryanallen/words-of-my-perfect-teacher/README.md

 If you remember incorrectly what has been said, endless wrong ideas will proliferate.<sup>[19](#19)</sup> This will spoil your mind and debase the teaching.
 Avoid all these errors and remember everything&mdash;(1)&ndash;the words, (2)&ndash;the meaning and (4)&ndash;the order of the teachings&mdash;(3)&ndash;properly and (5)&ndash;without any mistake.

 <details id="18"><summary>Note <sup>18</sup></summary>
-The [real meaning](#real-meaning) expresses the truth from the point of [view](#view) of realized beings.
-The [expedient meaning](#expedient-meaning) refers to teachings intended to lead unrealized beings towards that truth, who would not be able to accept or understand it if it was stated directly.
+The <a href="#real-meaning">real meaning</a> expresses the truth from the point of <a href="#view">view</a> of realized beings.
+The <a href="#expedient-meaning">expedient meaning</a> refers to teachings intended to lead unrealized beings towards that truth, who would not be able to accept or understand it if it was stated directly.
 The indirect meaning refers to teachings given to beings to introduce them indirectly to a meaning which is not directly stated.
 </details>

 <details id="19"><summary>Note <sup>19</sup></summary>
-"That is misunderstanding the meaning, imagining, for instance, that from the moment when one has received the teaching of the <a href="#secret-mantrayāna">Secret Mantrayāna</a> one can enjoy sex and alcohol, and perform the practices of union and [liberation](#liberation).
+"That is misunderstanding the meaning, imagining, for instance, that from the moment when one has received the teaching of the <a href="#secret-mantrayāna">Secret Mantrayāna</a> one can enjoy sex and alcohol, and perform the practices of union and <a href="#liberation">liberation</a>.
 To avoid this mistake, one's conduct should be appropriate to the moment (i.e. to the level of spiritual evolution that we have actually reached at the present moment)."
 </details><br>

 However long and difficult the teaching may be, do not feel disheartened and wonder if it will ever end; persevere.
 And however short and simple it may be, do not undervalue it as just elementary.